 Meet Your ICMA-RC Representative

-The City's ICMA-RC representative, Gloria Moody, is available to meet employees to discuss the 457 Plan.
-She makes appointments to meet employees on the first Wednesday of every month in City Hall Room 1600.
-She will also make appointments to meet employees at other locations if arranged in advance.
+The City's ICMA-RC representative, Kevin Parker, is able to meet employees to discuss the 457 Plan.
+He makes appointments to meet employees at locations throughout the City.
 To arrange a meeting, call:

 Why am I receiving a W-2 if I am a City Retiree?
 This information applies to retirees who have City life insurance benefits.